TIY-LR-FEE-2015-Fall/gitbook/resources/beyond.md

 # What to do after this class

+> **WARNING** The course is not yet finished, don't dive in here until you are done with final projects!!!
+> These are awesome resources for your next steps, but you've already paid for TIY now, use full advantage of it!

 ## Events

 Try to join some local meetups or other events, even if they aren't just Javascript: